 First, salaries vary depending on a designer’s geographical location Second, no two graphic design jobs are alike.
-As Invision’s Kayleigh Karutis writes, the word “designer” today means quite a bit more than it did even just a few years ago.
+The Invision’s Kayleigh Karutis writes, the word “designer” today means quite a bit more than it did even just a few years ago.

-Speaking of Invision, the company commissioned a third-party organization in 2015 to analyze their survey of more than 1,650 designers from 65 countries for their 2016 Product Design Report.
+Speaking of InVision, the company commissioned a third-party organization in 2015 to analyze their survey of more than 1,650 designers from 65 countries for their 2016 Product Design Report.

 Here’s a snapshot of the report describing average designer salaries: